asyncapi/website/markdown/blog/asyncapi-and-websocket.md

 Let’s explore why combining AsyncAPI with WebSocket is such a powerful approach.

 ## The Intersection
 As I mentioned earlier, `WebSocket enables an event-driven connection between client and server`, meaning it operates asynchronously.
 AsyncAPI offers a standardized way to define these asynchronous APIs, making it a perfect match.
-This combination enhances real-time application development by ensuring consistent, reliable message formats and enabling instant, bi-directional data exchange between client and server.
+This combination enhances real-time application development by ensuring consistent, reliable message formats and enabling instant, bidirectional data exchange between client and server.

 Now, let’s dive deeper into this powerful intersection! 🐬